Fusionmedstaff

 2. Submit your eNLC application

 Now that you know where you stand on uniform licensure requirements, head over to your state board of nursing website to apply for or renew your multistate nursing license.
-Expect to provide proof of residence in an eNLC state, as well as proof of graduation from an approved nursing program.
+Expect to provide proof of residence in an Enhanced Nursing Licensure compact (NLC) state, proof of national council licensure, and proof of graduation from an approved nursing program.

 If you’re moving from a noncompact state to a compact state, the process for applying for nursing licensure may be a little different.
 In this case, you must apply for licensure by endorsement in your new state of residence.
 Once you meet residency and eligibility requirements, you can then receive your multistate license.

-If you’re moving from a compact state to another compact state, you also have to apply for licensure by endorsement.
-However, you can practice with your existing multistate license until your new compact nursing license is issued.
+If you’re moving from a primary state of residence that is a compact state, to other participating compact states, you also have to apply for licensure by endorsement.
+However, you can practice with your existing multistate license until your new multistate license is issued.
 When you get your new multistate nursing license, the old one is automatically rendered inactive.

 3. Maintain your license